fahmidur/systools/README.md

 Set or get the backlight value via sysfs.

-**Use Case**: You just installed minimalistic linux distribution, you do not have X installed, and your screen is too bright or too dark.
+**Use Case**: You just installed some minimalistic linux distribution, you do not have X installed, and your screen is too bright or too dark.
 Known only to work on my dell XPS.
 Use at your own discretion.

 ## cpp\_debug\_undefined\_ref